0xCyberRizi/DSUagrizi/csc842_cycle6_README.md

 Draupnir - Cell Tower Triangulation Tool
 ===
-This is a Python v3.8 script called "Draupnir Fikse" that generates a KML file with a circle overlay for a cell tower.
+This is a Python v3.8 script called "Draupnir" that generates a KML file with a circle overlay for a cell tower.
 The KML file can be used to visualize the coverage area of the cell tower on various KML viewers.
 Features

     Calculates the distance variable for the circle overlay using the Friis transmission equation.